Updated: Mar 18, 2021, effective on Mar 18, 2021

 a) To store and gain access to information stored on a device of a user (so called cookies) consent must be obtained.
 For this “cookie consent”, Tapad relies on the website providers (publishers) and obliges them contractually to pass on only legally obtained data.
 As noted previously, Tapad also participates in the IAB EU’s TCF framework which allows for disclosures at the point of collection.
 Through this process, Tapad fulfills its obligations stemming from the ePrivacy Directive.

 b) For further processing and creation of the Device Graph based on various data (including the above Cookie data), Tapad uses legitimate interest as a legal basis for processing.
-Similar to the process described above, Tapad performs diligence regarding transparency disclosures as well.
-Through this, Tapad fulfills its obligation based on GDPR, as the processing goes beyond the original placement of the Cookie.
+Those legitimate interests include:

 Categories of recipients and usage